 Alternatively, the requiring manager could quickly follow up the training with an intentional and personal coaching conversation.

-This point of connection and the requiring manager showing their employees that they care can have a dramatic impact on engagement, the retention of information, the training ROI and ultimately a company's bottom line.
+This point of connection and the requiring managers to show their employees that they care can have a dramatic impact on engagement, the retention of information, the training ROI and ultimately a company's bottom line.

 What could you do as a senior leader to get more involved in the training you are asking your people to attend?
 A positive attitude to lifelong learning is often what can make the difference between a good leader and a great leader??